Tag Archives: parenting

 To make the right call, we have to get honest about what’s at stake.
 And these risks aren’t just hypotheticals—they are documented and they are serious.

 First, mental health.
 The connection between heavy smartphone use and poor mental health in teens is now undeniable.
 Research shows that teens who spend five or more hours a day on their devices are more likely to have a risk factor for suicide.
 Older who are heavy social media users are more likely to say they’re unhappy compared to their peers who spend less time online.
-This is more than just feeling down.
-We’re seeing a measurable increase in major depression, self-harm, and anxiety, especially in girls.
-It’s a double-edged sword: the phone itself rewires their brain for distraction, while social media creates a relentless, exhausting performance of social comparison and judgment.

-This is something personally we have experienced with our children’s phone use.
+This is something personally we have experienced with our children’s mobile phone use.
 They believe it makes them happy but ultimately also unhappy.
 Its a strange paradox.

 Then there’s the physical damage.
 All that screen time is a thief of sleep.
 The blue light from their phones actively suppresses melatonin, the hormone that signals it’s time to rest.
 Teens on screens for three or more hours a day are nearly 30% more likely to get less than seven hours of sleep.
 And that doesn’t just make them cranky; it torpedoes their mood, their ability to learn, and their overall health.
-Please note the dangers of mobile phones and social media for kids, isn’t just for kids, adults are affected in the same way.
-Ever woken up in the night looked at your mobile and then found it difficult to get back t sleep.
-That’s the ‘wake up’ blue light.

 And of course, there are the classic dangers of an unfiltered internet: exposure to violence or pornography, the very real threat of online predators, and cyberbullying that follows them home, into their bedroom, with no escape.
 We also can’t ignore privacy.
 Kids don’t instinctively understand that their personal data is valuable, and they can be easily manipulated into sharing things that put your whole family at risk.
 Again dangers of mobile phones and social media for kids isn’t just kids it can impact your whole family.